rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 When verifying an image signature, using cosign verify, the key will be automatically decrypted using the password stored in the Kubernetes secret under cosign.password.

 In the same folder that the cosign generate-key-pair is executed, a cosign.pub is generated as well (the public key of the cosign key-pair).
-Also is available in the cosign secret in our ${NAMESPACE} generated before as you can check.
+Also the same is available in the cosign secret in our ${NAMESPACE} generated before as you can check.

 ### 6.2 Add Signature Integration within StackRox / ACS